Skip to content

 Multi-hardware attestation

 Most solutions today are based on a single confidential compute technology.
-Using confidential compute is a good upgrade over standard ways to run software, but it roots trust in a single manufacturer which provides the confidential compute technology.
-As all companies, large manufacturers are susceptible to bugs and compromise.
-By rooting the trust in only one piece of hardware, users of this technology expose themselves to single points of failure (SPOFs).
+Using confidential compute is a good upgrade over standard ways to run software, but it roots trust in a single manufacturer that provides the confidential compute technology.
+Like all companies, large manufacturers are susceptible to bugs and compromise.
+By rooting trust in only one piece of hardware, users of this technology expose themselves to single points of failure (SPOFs).

-This OS is designed to leverage multiple different attestation technologies for a single workload, requiring them all to agree on the current state of the confidential compute workload in order to consider its integrity to be intact.
-This distribution of trust on the hardware level is unique to Caution and EnclaveOS as of writing of this document.
+This OS is designed to leverage multiple attestation technologies for a single workload, requiring all of them to agree on the workload state before its integrity is considered intact.
+This hardware-level distribution of trust is unique to Caution and EnclaveOS at the time of writing.